-For low power applications and when using IGLOO nano devices, configuration of the pull-up or pulldown of the I/O can be used to set the I/O to a known state while the device is in FlashFreeze mode.
-Refer to "FlashFreeze Technology and Low Power Modes" in an applicable FPGA fabric user's guide for more information.
+For low power applications, configuration of the pull-up or pull-down of the I/O can be used to set the I/O to a known state while the device is in Flash\Freeze mode.
+Refer to the "Flash\Freeze Technology and Low Power Modes in IGLOO and ProASIC3L Devices" chapter of the IGLOO FPGA Fabric User's Guide or ProASIC3L FPGA Fabric User's Guide for more information.

-The FlashFreeze (FF) pin cannot be configured with a weak pull-down or pull-up I/O attribute, as the signal needs to be driven at all times.
+The Flash\Freeze (FF) pin cannot be configured with a weak pull-down or pull-up I/O attribute, as the signal needs to be driven at all times.